goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   >>> session().save(a)

-A new instance of a mapped sqlobject class is created this object is not stored in the database until the session is commited or flush is called for the new instance.
+A new instance of a mapped sqlobject class is created.
+This object is not stored in the database until the session is committed or flush is called for the new instance.

 To be able to query a new instance it is therefore necessary to flush the